 - Signs a Friend May Need Mental Health Help - October 23, 2023

-- How to Incorporate Self-Care Into Your Daily Life - October 16, 2023
+- How to Incorporate Daily Self-Care Into Your Life - October 16, 2023

 - High School Tips for Freshmen - October 3, 2023

 Positive mental health is one of your most important assets.
-In today’s fast paced life, it can be hard to keep up with those close to you.
+In today’s fast-paced life, it can be hard to keep up with those close to you.

 As we get older and gain more responsibilities, we can get so caught up in our own lives that we lose awareness of what is important-the people we care about.